netlands/OctoPrint-Physical-Buttons/README.md

   #### 4. Once Octoprint is restarted, test the installation using the web **get** API

- Simply type the URL in your browser :
+ Simply type the URL in your browser:

  http://octopi.local/plugin/buttons/status?apikey=xxxxxxxxxxx

- Where octopi.local is the local domain or IP of your OctoPrint server and the API key is the one found under  **Settings** (the Tool icon at the top) > **API**
+ Where octopi.local is the local domain or IP of your OctoPrint server and the API key is the one found under  **Settings** (the Tool icon at the top) > **API**.
+You can test functionality while there is no printjob active.

  It should return something like below
  - `{pause: "-1"}` the pause button is not setup